GoranBjelica/PrimeAssignment/README.md

 # PrimeAssignment
 Assignment for Prime Holding internship 2023.1 Documentation
 I did this assignment with web platform using Spring Boot framework, as I learned in the course, and database as storage place.
-I also used Eclipse for writing the code \n
+I also used Eclipse for writing the code.

-Steps to start application:\n
+Steps to start application:

 You can just Import existing Maven project into IDE, and open the src folder, and top Package, "prime.holding", there is the main class called "FinalTestApplication.java", right click, and Run as Java Application.

 In resources folder you can find data.sql file with initial data for database, and when application is started, the SQL schema is created in MySQL.
 I divided files in classic Spring Boot structure, there is packages for: Model, Controller, Service, JPA Service, Repository, DTO, Support, Enum, and on the top there is class  ‘FinalTestApplication.java’  with the Main method.

 I have three entities WorkPlace, Employee and Task.

 I tested all endpoints with Postman, and here is links to test the application:
 Get method: http://localhost:8080/api/employees to get a list of all employees Get method: http://localhost:8080/api/employees/{id} to get one employee